JeffFessler/LinearMapsAA.jl/README.md

 even when `X` is an array of more than two dimensions.
-(The original `LinearAlgebra.I` can only multiply vectors and matrices, which sufficies for matrix algebra, but not for general linear algebra.)
+(The original `LinearAlgebra.I` can only multiply vectors and matrices, which suffices for matrix algebra, but not for general linear algebra.)

 Caution: